 When a line item starts, Ad Manager determines delivery pacing for the line item to ensure it meets its goal.
 Pacing is affected by the "Deliver impressions" setting for the line item, which allows you to indicate how you want to distribute impressions for a line item over its lifetime.

-"Expected traffic shape" optimizes how line items deliver based on traffic patterns of your website.
-If enabled, Ad Manager tries to deliver more impressions when traffic is high and fewer when traffic is low.
-As a result, even if a line item is set to Evenly, you might notice that absolute number of impressions isn't always identically distributed over time.
-Learn more
+"Expected traffic shape" optimizes how line items deliver based on traffic patterns of your site.
+If turned on, Ad Manager tries to deliver more impressions when traffic is high and fewer when traffic is low.
+As a result, even if a line item is set to Evenly, you might notice that the absolute number of impressions isn't always identically distributed over time.

-If there were a line item with 7,000 booked impressions that runs for 7 days, whose "Deliver impressions" is set to Evenly, Ad Manager would schedule 1,000 impressions per day.
+If there were a line item with 7,000 booked impressions that runs for 7 days, whose "Deliver impressions" is set to Evenly, Ad Manager would schedule 1,000 impressions per day, evenly.

-"Expected traffic shape" is a network-wide feature that uses past traffic patterns of your website to predict traffic trends and pace delivery accordingly.
-Check with your administrator if you're not sure that this feature is enabled in your network.
+"Expected traffic shape" is a network-wide feature that uses past traffic patterns of your site to predict traffic trends and pace delivery accordingly.
+If you aren't sure that this feature is enabled in your network, check with your Ad Manager administrator or contact Google support.

 "Expected traffic shape" versus forecasting

 "Expected traffic shape" is different from forecasting.
-Forecasting considers future, competing line items to determine availability of inventory for a line item.
-"Expected traffic shape" simply looks at visits to your website to understand when traffic is higher or lower in order to distribute impressions for line items more optimally.
+Forecasting considers forecasted traffic patterns accounting for seasonality and forecast adjustments to determine inventory availability and pace delivery.
+"Expected traffic shape" simply looks at visits to your site to understand when traffic is higher or lower in order to distribute impressions for line items more optimally.

 "Expected traffic shape" allows Ad Manager to deliver impressions smoothly relative to the natural traffic fluctuations on your site.
 There are two ways that "expected traffic shape" analyzes traffic: